-All software packages provided by Allied Vision are free of charge and contain the following components:
+Software packages provided by Allied Vision are free of charge and contain such as:

-- Drivers - SDK for camera control and image acquisition - Examples based on the provided APIs of the SDK - Documentation and release notes - Viewer application to operate and configure the cameras
+- Drivers - SDK for camera control and image acquisition - Examples based on the provided APIs of the SDK - Documentation and release notes - Viewer application to operate and configure the cameras interface.

-Vimba is Allied Vision's GenlCam-based SDK with transport layers for all Allied Vision cameras with GigE Vision, USB3 Vision, IEEE 1394, and Camera Link interface.
 Vimba runs on Windows, Linux, and Linux for ARM.
 You can port your source code from Windows to Linux or cross-compile from a Linux PC to an embedded system.

+Vimba is Allied Vision's GenICam-based SDK with transport layers for all Allied Vision cameras with GigE Vision, USB3 Vision, IEEE 1394, and Camera Link